christiancrisologo/deno-running-app-sample/readme.md

-# Deno Chat App
+# Simple App using Deno with run, test and configs

+---

 # Overview

-Simple app created with Deno and based from this simple tutorial : https://dev.to/aralroca/learn-deno-chat-app-37f0?utm_source=digest_mailer&utm_medium=email&utm_campaign=digest_email then added some icing on top.
+Simple app created with Deno and based from this simple tutorial : https://dev.to/aralroca/learn-deno-chat-app-37f0?utm_source=digest_mailer&utm_medium=email&utm_campaign=digest_email then I added some fancy icing on top.

-# Pre-requisite
+# Prerequisite

 I made in Windows environment so you have to setup your Deno with Windows setup